devacto/dropwizard-stencil/README.md

 ### Principle

 This stencil should be really small because it is a microservice.
+But it should have all the features to be production-ready.

 ### Features